aralisza/anth1101/Quiz3/Pine_Ridge.md

     * often had a lot of space that went unused, built for the lifestyle that whites thought they wanted rather than the lifestyle that they had
         * e.g., family room -> dining room

-Thurman - Head of households are typically female.
+* Thurman - Head of households are typically female.
 And not usually artist.

-Doris - Grandma head of household raise grandchildren because her children were alcoholics
+* Doris - Grandma head of household raise grandchildren because her children were alcoholics

-Little boy - new house is like a mansion
+* Little boy - new house is like a mansion

-Whitemud - want to move house on to family land, but no money to buy materials to build house
+* Whitemud - want to move house on to family land, but no money to buy materials to build house

-FEMA - Oglawa tribe at Pine Ridge got FEMA to build 214 homes
+* FEMA - Oglawa tribe at Pine Ridge got FEMA to build 214 homes
     * poor build quality, last 4 years at best
     * in reality, much less than that

 ## Poverty porn

+* Diane Sawyer - documentary about child poverty on the rez
+    * so unrelentingly sad
+    * but what about when thee cameras were off? they're still kids being kids
+* Fossilizes poverty as the entire representation of the culture
 * donate to our nonprofit because we're so sad and impoverished :(
 * poverty may look a lot like poverty porn, but may not always look like that
     * e.g., kids in whitemud family were still happy and playful because they're still kids